Peril at End House: Plot summary

-To protect Nick, Poirot tells everyone that she is going to a hospital.
-He asks her not to eat anything from an unknown source.
-The next day, the newspapers report that Michael Seton is dead and Poirot correctly deduces that Nick received that information through the call.
-Nick confesses to Poirot that she and Michael were secretly engaged.
-Michael was the sole heir of vast wealth, and that wealth will go to his fiancée.
-Poirot is wary of the Crofts: he asks Inspector Japp to inquire about them.
-Poirot and Hastings find the love letters written by Michael, but do not find Nick's original will.
-Nick recalls sending it to Charles, who denies receiving it.
-Mr Croft tells Poirot that he sent the will to Charles; one of the men is lying.
-Nick receives a box of chocolates laced with cocaine, allegedly sent by Poirot.
-Nick is safe as she ate only one.
-The chocolates were delivered by Freddie, who claims that Nick phoned her to bring them.
-Poirot suspects Freddie, who is a cocaine addict.
+Suspecting Nick's telephone call was about Michael, he questions her, and she confesses the pair were secretly engaged.
+She reveals Michael was the sole heir to a vast fortune, which Nick as his fiancée now stands to inherit.
+Poirot becomes wary about the Crofts motives in Nick's affairs, and asks Inspector James Japp to inquire about them.
+Michael's love letters to Nick are found by Poirot and Hastings, but Nick's original will is missing; Charles denies receiving it, while Mr Croft contradicts him by claiming he sent it to the solicitor.
+Poirot suspects one of the men is lying.
+Nick later receives a box of chocolates laced with cocaine, allegedly sent by Poirot, of which she only eats one piece that doesn't kill her.
+The gift was delivered by Freddie, who claims when questioned that her friend asked for them.
+Poirot suspects Freddie is a cocaine addict.